Trial of Derek Chauvin: Government officials

-Public viewing of the trial
+Broadcast of the trial

 It was the first criminal trial in Minnesota to be entirely televised and the first in state court to be broadcast live.
 Court TV televised the entire trial live.
 The New York Times reported strong public interest throughout the trial.
 CNN had more viewing during key portions of the trial than it did in prime time.
 All broadcast networks had a "huge viewership" and in the U.S. more than 23 million watched the reading of the verdict.
 It was also widely broadcast around the world with a large viewership and commentary.
 Minnesota trials are not generally televised.

 However, due to the ongoing COVID-19 pandemic Judge Cahill made the decision to televise the trial.
 Attorney General Ellison objected, fearing that it might intimidate the witnesses, but a coalition of the defense, news outlets, and, ultimately, Cahill disagreed.